KevJohBer/The-Coffee-Spot/README.md

 ### Imagery

+The coffee spot does not use a lot of images, it uses a a image of a coffee cup image on order items and subscriptions to further push the coffee narative.

 ### Order page

 Order page has a unique design choice inspired by streaming websites (oddly enough) that allows users to scroll horizontally to view products.
 They also have the option to search.
 The idea is to not display the checkout part of the page until the user has chosen their products.
 It is supposed to function as an all in one solution so that you don't have your store and cart separate.